josiasmat/pitch-circles/README.md

 It tries to automatically detect the user's preferred language.
 If you want to use a specific language, append `?lang=` followed by the language code to the URL.

-If you want to contribute with another translation, copy one of the files inside the `locale` folder and change the strings accordingly.
+If you want to contribute with a new translation, copy one of the files inside the `locale` folder and change the strings accordingly.
 After that, send me an e-mail (see below) with your translation file.
+Also feel free to ask for help.

+## Bugs

+If you find any bug in this software, please open an [issue ticket](/PitchCircles/issues).

-## Info
+## More info

 Contact me: josiasmatschulat@outlook.com

-## Copyrigt and License

 Copyright 2024 Josias Matschulat